 Kickstarter pricing for the backpacks starts at $199 for the 20L and $219 for the 30L.
-Once the bags are in full production and available in the Kickstarter online store, they will retail for $260 and $290 respectively, so there’s a good saving to be had by getting in on the ground floor.
+Once the bags are in full production and available in the Peak Design online store, they will retail for $260 and $290 respectively, so there’s a good saving to be had by getting in on the ground floor.
 Final bags will be delivered in December.

 Without a doubt, this will be the most popular of the new products so if you’re thinking of backing this, get in now while the lower priced options are available.